Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

          */
         @Pure
         @PythonName("missing_value_ratio")
-        fun missingValueRatio() -> result1: Float
+        fun missingValueRatio() -> missinValueRatio: Float

         /**
          * Return the mode of the column.
          *
-         * @result result1 Returns a list with the most common values.
+         * @result mode Returns a list with the most common values.
          *
          * @example
          * pipeline example {